ArchipelagoMW/Archipelago/worlds/pokemon_rb/docs/setup_en.md

 ### Generating and Patching a Game

-1. Create your settings file (YAML).
+1. Create your options file (YAML).
 2. Follow the general Archipelago instructions for [generating a game](../../Archipelago/setup/en#generating-a-game).
 This will generate an output file for you.
 Your patch file will have a `.apred` or `.apblue` file extension.
 3. Open `ArchipelagoLauncher.exe`